 Rule 15 – Crossing

-When two vessels appear to be heading across each other’s paths, this is by definition a crossing situation, but how can you tell if you are actually on a collision course?
-Here are three ways to determine who’s who:
+When two vessels appear to be heading across each other’s paths, this is by definition a crossing situation but how can you tell if you are actually on a collision course.
+Here are three ways who’s who:

-Granted, you can’t reduce an inch of regulations to four stanzas, completely, but these words are the essential elements of what the rules are all about – avoiding a collision at sea!
+Now, granted, you can’t reduce an inch of regulations to 4 stanzas of poetry, completely, but these words are key to the essential elements of what the rules are all about – avoiding a collision at sea!